Breast Cancer Symptoms

 Breast Reconstruction

 Your breast surgeon will discuss your breast reconstruction options with you before your breast cancer surgery.
-Your surgeon will also connect you to a Rush plastic surgeon who specializes in breast reconstruction.
+Your surgeon will also connect you to a plastic surgeon who specializes in breast reconstruction.

 Reconstruction after mastectomy is available in two ways: